-In addition to sourcing most of our tobacco from U.S. farmers, we also buy tobacco from suppliers who purchase tobacco in more than 10 countries, including Brazil, Argentina, Macedonia, Turkey and Malawi.
+In addition to sourcing most of our tobacco from U.S. farmers, we also buy tobacco from suppliers who purchase tobacco in more than 10 countries, including Brazil, Argentina, Macedonia, and Turkey.
 We require international and domestic suppliers to design GAP programs with their contracted growers.
 We then assess those suppliers to make sure GAP programs are in place and communicated to their contracted growers.